Soham-003/amazon_product_engine/README.md

-This project is based on scrapping the data from sites, consider only for practice purpose
+This project is based on scrapping the data from sites, consider only for practice purpose.